kvakil/0asm/README.md

     make run

-This also copies the input file `test.asm` into the disk under `H`.
+This also copies the input file `test.asm` into the disk under the filename `0`.
 One can then run the assembler in bootOS:

     $0asm

-and then run the output program under `P`:
+and then run the output program under `@`:

-    $P
+    $@
     Hello, world! $

 Further examples are available under the `examples/` directory.